hemeryar/coi-with-popups/README.md

 ## Terminology
 In this explainer, we call _document_ what is rendered by any individual frame.
 A _page_ contains the top level document, as well as all of its iframe documents, if any.
 When you open a popup, you get a second page.

-## Motivations
-Currently for a document to be `crossOriginIsolated`, we need a `Cross-Origin-Opener-Policy: same-origin` header, and `Cross-Origin-Embedder-Policy: require-corp` or `credentialless`.
-The `COOP` value prevents any interaction with cross-origin popups.

-This proposal main goal to be able to enable `window.crossOriginIsolated` for pages that interact with cross-origin popups, both the opener and the openee.
-This would allow the use of APIs gated behind `crossOriginIsolated` such as `SharedArrayBuffer` or the Memory Measurement API to be used more widely.
-These flows are especially important because they are common.
-Oauth and payments are typical examples.

-A secondary objective is to build on the solution to improve security against XS-Leaks in general, by making a solution that could be suitable to a wide.

 ## Why does crossOriginIsolated require COOP: same-origin
-Because of [Spectre](https://spectreattack.com/), OS processs are now the only strong security boundary. `crossOriginIsolated` makes Spectre easier to exploit via powerful APIs, so we need to be able to put `crossOriginIsolated` pages in their own process.
-To be able to honor that, we cannot allow synchronous scripting to popups. `COOP: same-origin` was designed to sever the opener for that reason.
+Because of [Spectre](https://spectreattack.com/), OS processes are now the only strong security boundary. `crossOriginIsolated` makes Spectre easier to exploit via powerful APIs, so we need to be able to put pages that set `crossOriginIsolated` in their own process.
+To be able to honor that, we used the spec concept of BrowsingContext groups.

+A BrowsingContext belongs to a BrowsingContext group.
+All documents presented in a BrowsingContext can reach other documents presented in BrowsingContexts in the same BrowsingContext group via javascript.
+The BrowsingContext group holds a map of (roughly) origins to Agent Clusters.
+All documents in the same Agent Cluster are same-origin pages that can reach one another, and therefore have synchronous scripting access.
+They need to be in the same process.

+Putting two documents in BrowsingContexts not belonging to the same BrowsingContext group makes sure they do not need to be in the same process. `Cross-Origin-Opener-Policy` leverages this mechanism to decide whether or not two pages can be in the same BrowsingContext group.

 </br>